Melodifestivalen 2006

+Carola Häggkvist at the Guldbagge Gala at Cirkus, Stockholm on January 21, 2013.

 Melodifestivalen 2006 was the 46th edition of the Swedish music competition Melodifestivalen, which was organised by Sveriges Television (SVT) and took place over a five-week period between 18 February and 18 March 2006.
 The winner of the competition was Carola with the song "Evighet".
 She represented in the Eurovision Song Contest 2006, with the English version of the song, "Invincible", where she came fifth with 170 points.

 Format

 The heats for Melodifestivalen 2006 began on 18 February 2006.
 Ten songs from these heats qualified for the final on 18 March 2006.
 This was the fifth year that a heat format had been used for the competition.

 On 15 August 2005, SVT confirmed that Leksand, Karlstad, Karlskrona and Gothenburg would host the heats of Melodifestivalen 2006, with the final taking place at the Stockholm Globe Arena for the fifth year running (sixth overall).

 Lena Philipsson was a surprise choice as host, as rumors had been spreading that SVT wanted Helena Paparizou to present the Gothenburg heat or the final.
 The proposed changes to the voting format (caused by the controversy over Nanne Grönvall's defeat in Melodifestivalen 2005) never materialised.